TalorLangnas/Operating_System/README.md

 # Operating System Course

-Welcome to the repository for assignments in the University Operating System course!
-This repository serves as a central hub for all the assignments completed throughout the course.
+> Welcome to the repository for assignments in the University Operating System course! <br />
+>  This repository serves as a central hub for all the assignments completed throughout the course.

+### *Course Description:*
+The Operating Systems course focuses on system programming using the C language in a Unix environment, emphasizing practical skills and concepts.

 ## Assignments Overview